 Courses in which a student received a grade of "D," "F," "W," "WP," or "WF" may be repeated only once and only if the student does not exceed maximum timeframe.
-General education courses may be repeated more than once and only if the student does not exceed maximum time frame.
 The transcript will reflect all course attempts.
 Grade replacement is not used.
 Courses that a student starts and then withdraws from count toward cumulative credits attempted.
 It should be noted that withdrawing before the published withdraw date of any full or flex semester and receiving a "W" means the course is recorded on the student's record but not calculated in the grade point average.